Arnold

 hydrogen and oxygen gases form bubbles that rise through the

 surface of solution 16 to accumulate in air space 24.
-These gases
+These

-monoxide, unburned hydrocarbons, nitrogen oxides, and sulfur
+of carbon monoxide, unburned hydrocarbons, nitrogen oxides, and

-accumulate under pressure.
+not allowed to accumulate under pressure.

 [0044] In certain applications, an engine may present a positive